jeff-wise/Elea/README.md

 These procedures are called events and are processed concurrently per action potential.
 Events are multiplexed by a pre-defined event class, since the same kind of event could occur for different reasons simultaneously.
-Suppose an event is related to users.
-Information about multiple users could be received concurrently, so their events should be processed concurrent.
-Events are mapped by the specified class, which is just a reference (a lens) to part of the signal value.
-In this case the class is the value at the label *player*.
+Suppose an event is related to players.
+Information about multiple players could be received concurrently, so player events should be processed concurrently.
+Events are mapped by the specified class, which is just a reference (a lens) to part of the signal value (a player value).
+In the diagram below, the class is the value at the label *player*.

 ![Event Maps](docs/image/events.png?raw=true)